US bonds, REITs & gold for Indian investors: worth it?

 - You want USD-denominated gold (rare).

-- You want intra-year liquidity that SGBs can't provide.
+- You want intra-year liquidity in size.

 The "gold as hedge" question